stevenschobert/metalsmith-sass/README.md

 ### outputDir

-Change the base folder path styles are outputed to.
+Change the base folder path styles are output to.
 You can use this in combination with Metalsmith's `destination` option to control where styles end up after the build.

 The final output directory is equal to `Metalsmith.destination() + outputDirOption`.
 For example,